Coderaman-tech/Strivers-SDE-Sheet-Challenge/Heaps/Readme.md

 # 3. Merge k Sorted Arrays
 Iterate through all the arrays and push in min heap.And then pop element one by one from the heap and store in our final result array.

+# 4.Maximum Sum Combination
+You are given two integer arrays a[] and b[] of equal size.
+A sum combination is formed by adding one element from a[] and one from b[], using each index pair (i, j) at most once.
+Return the top k maximum sum combinations, sorted in non-increasing order.

+Solution- The idea is to use a max heap (priority queue).
+First, we sort both arrays.
+We then use a max heap to track the highest sum combinations, starting with the largest sum from A[n-1] + B[n-1].
+At each step, we extract the maximum sum and push the next possible sums by incrementing the indices, ensuring that we always get the next largest sum efficiently.
+A set is used to track visited pairs, preventing duplicate computations.